jetnew/open-worlds/README.md

 # Open Worlds

-Open Worlds is a MMO grid world where players deploy agents to survive in an online world.
+Open Worlds is a MMO grid world game where players deploy agents to survive in an online world.

 ## TL;DR: How it works
 1. The server runs constantly with an internal clock.